Carlosaj18/Love-Language-App/README.md

 https://user-images.githubusercontent.com/62365628/216802065-e2fe6eac-4481-4a80-8eb7-f83df13b335b.mp4

 It is a project that seeks to learn to understand how others feel love.
 It help you with some ideas to learn to love your love ones.
+Built using HTML, CSS, and JavaScript, this app generates random activities based on love languages to strengthen familial and interpersonal bonds.
+Users can also create personalized activities using JavaScript, fostering deeper connections and moments of shared love and appreciation.

 Here's why:
 * Relationships don't have to be complicated.